dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 status: true
 ```

 1. The expression `*` is a multiplication, so the expression type makes `status` to be casted to Number.
-The cast of `true` to number is 1 (everything with a "value" is true in JavasScript).
+The cast of `true` to number is 1.
 2. Expression is evaluated, resulting in 20
 3. 20 is cast to `20` since Expression Plugin always use String as Expression type.
 4. The attribute type is `Boolean` so the result is casted to Boolean before sending it to CB.
 The cast of `20` to boolean is false (only `true` or `1` are cast to true).